What Are U-Values?

 The most important thing to understand is that this refers to the WHOLE UNIT, not just the glass.
 Many companies will quote the centre-pane U-value of their glass.
 However, this is disingenuous if not put into context.

 But the question to ask your supplier is “what is the whole unit U-value of my window?”
 This takes into account all the U-values of the product components combined.
+If they can’t tell you, they are not a specialist window manufacturer.
+They are probably a general joinery firm who are just as happy making a staircase.

 Mass-produced products, such as aluminium and uPVC, will often be advertised as being ‘A+ Rated’, ‘A Rated’, ‘B Rated’ or ‘C Rated’ (the latter being the minimum requirement to comply with Building Regulations).
 These products must have been tested and rated by the BFRC.
 You can check this on their website.
 If your product has not been tested, it cannot be advertised with a rating.